EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-nomad.md

         ////////////////////////////////////////////////////////////////////////
 ```

+**Note:** You can uncomment the above lines when deploying to a local cluster as explained in [Nomad Contract development tutorial](../../hotpocket/tutorials/nomad.md)

 Using the Evernode developer kit, you can create an [everpocket-nodejs-contract](https://www.npmjs.com/package/everpocket-nodejs-contract) supported multi-signing enabled instance cluster in Evernode and deploy your nomad smart contract, as you did locally in ["HotPocket tutorial - Nomad behavior Enabled Contract"](../../hotpocket/tutorials/nomad.md).

 - This will create an Evernode cluster with the given specs.
-- Then, as it did in [hpdevkit](../../hotpocket/hpdevkit/overview.md), this will also generate a signer list for the provided master account and upload them to each node in the cluster.
+- Then, as it did in [hpdevkit](../../hotpocket/hpdevkit/overview.md), this will also generate a signer list for the provided master account and upload it to each node in the cluster.

 ## Deploy smart contract